 National Minnesota Day on March 1 celebrates the 32nd state of the United States of America.
-A midwestern state bordering Canada, Minnesota is affectionately named “The Land of a Thousand Lakes.”
+A midwestern state bordering Canada, Minnesota is affectionately named “The Land of 10,000 Lakes.”
 The state is known for its beautiful wilderness, historic sites, and of course, lakes.
 But that is not all about the state that meets the eye.
 Anyone with a keen interest will find the museums, culture, and diversity to be as fascinating as the natural landscape itself.
 If you are interested in nature, arts, and diversity Minnesota might just be the perfect state for you to visit this spring and capture the magnificence of it on a canvas.

 History of National Minnesota Day

 Minnesota was admitted into the Union as the 32nd state on May 11, 1858.
 The land has an impressive history and heritage, which is reflected in the state’s beautiful landmarks, and preserved by locals.

 The Mississippi River’s source is Lake Itasca, dividing a segment of the entire state.
 This boundary also separated the region when the western border of the United States was being determined after the Revolutionary War.
 It wasn’t until 1836 that Minnesota became whole, following its inclusion in the Wisconsin Territory.

 St. Paul — Minnesota’s capital, was previously known as Pig’s Eye Landing, and was created along the Mississippi River in 1838.
 The state’s neighboring city Minneapolis, is known as “Twin Cities” and is home to historical and contemporary landmarks such as the Minneapolis Sculpture Garden and the Walker Art Center.
 Downtown Minneapolis features the world’s most detailed network of indoor pedestrian paths, connecting shopping centers, restaurants, housing, and businesses for eight miles.